Some English words borrowed from French are easily recognisable as such

 3. Longer words ending in “-age”

 The French pronunciation of this ending rhymes with English barge.
 In English, it is found in a few multi-syllable words like barrage, dressage, entourage, fuselage, garage (American English only), massage, mirage, montage and sabotage.
 Many more words, however, have anglicised the pronunciation so that it rhymes with bridge (not wage – apart from stage and engage).
-They include adage, advantage, average, bandage, bondage, cabbage, carnage, carriage, damage, dotage, envisage, forage, hostage, image, leverage, marriage, message, mileage, orphanage, passage, presage, salvage, savage, stoppage, storage, usage, village and wastage.
+They include adage, advantage, average, bandage, bondage, cabbage, carnage, carriage, damage, dotage, envisage, footage, forage, garbage, homage, hostage, image, leverage, marriage, message, mileage, orphanage, passage, presage, salvage, savage, stoppage, storage, usage, village and wastage.

 4. Words ending in “-ette”

 This ending means “small” in French, a meaning that is still present in English borrowings, despite not always being obvious.
-Relevant words include briquette, cigarette, courgette, etiquette, maisonette, palette, pipette, roulette, serviette and silhouette.
+Relevant words include briquette, cigarette, courgette, etiquette, maisonette, palette, pipette, pirouette, roulette, serviette and silhouette.

 5. Words containing “ois” or “oir”